tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 layout: post
 ---

-Or, *But my values.
-They already have numbers!*

 Static single assignment (SSA) gives names to values: every expression has a name, and each name corresponds to exactly one expression.
 It transforms programs like this: